vizzuhq/vizzu-lib/docs/content/tutorial/17-shorthands-store.md

 ```

 If you have multiple keyframes, but with no animation options,
-you can ommit the keyframe object.
+you can omit the keyframe object.

 ```javascript { "title": "You don't have to use the keyframe object" }
 chart.animate([